The New Social Environment#123

 Yto Barrada is represented by Sfeir-Semler Gallery (Hamburg, Beirut), Pace gallery (New York, London) and galerie Polaris (Paris).

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Pareesa Pourian reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Pareesa Pourian reading.